christofferaakre/bin/readme.md

 * `terminal` - Hotkey to switch to open terminal if one exists, else open a terminal
 * `vscode` - Hotkey to switch to vscode if already open, else open it
+* `yomichan-search` - Hotkey to switch to yomichan serach if already open, else open it
 * `startup` - Runs some useful commands on startup
 * `hotplugtv` - Fix pulseaudio output device when HDMI device plugged-unplugged. **this script not authored by me**